-Theory is very important, particularly when you start to notice all the different Swedish road signs around!
+Driving theory is very important, particularly with all the different Swedish road signs around!
 Thankfully there are plenty of ways to practice theory leading up to your tests.
-My Driving Academy has 1000 practice questions in Swedish available on our app Mitt Körkort – if you want questions in English, ask us!
+My Driving Academy has 1000 practice questions in Swedish and English available on our app Mitt Körkort!

 Step 4 – Take your Risk 1 and 2 courses

-Step 5 – Take your Driving Test (theory and driving)
+Step 5 – Take your Driving exams (theory and driving)

 Here are some good resources to help you further: